Michael Harris II Player Props: Braves vs. Guardians

-The Atlanta Braves, including Michael Harris II (.343 batting average in his past 10 games), battle starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+The Atlanta Braves, including Michael Harris II and his .657 slugging percentage over his past 10 games, take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-In his last appearance, he hit two homers in his previous appearance (going 2-for-3) against the Guardians.
+He had a hitless performance in his most recent game (0-for-4) against the Guardians.

 Michael Harris II Game Info & Props vs. the Guardians